wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

 Modifying these parameters has no direct effect, the autorepeat loop is only activated when the trigger button is pressed.
-For deactivating these modes, select "Disabled" and click the trigger button again.
+For deactivating these modes, select "Disabled"; clicking the trigger button again is normally not needed for deactivation of the loop.

 ## Example automation: Negative injection prices
 This sample automation will activate the 'Negative Injection Price' mode when the battery is nearly full.
 We deliberately do not activate it whenever injection prices are negative, to reduce the inaccuracies of the relatively slow autorepeat loop.